 (b) the storage of carbon in land or in anything on land;

-“Crown land” has the same meaning as it has in the Land Administration Act 1997;
+Crown land has the same meaning as it has in the Land Administration Act 1997;

-“land” has the same meaning as it has in the Land Administration Act 1997;
+land has the same meaning as it has in the Land Administration Act 1997;

-“owner”, in relation to freehold land, means a person whose name is registered as a proprietor of the freehold land;
+owner, in relation to freehold land, means a person whose name is registered as a proprietor of the freehold land;

-“registered” means registered under the TLA;
+registered means registered under the TLA;

-“Registrar” means the Registrar of Titles;
+Registrar means the Registrar of Titles;

-“relevant carbon right”, in relation to a carbon covenant or a proposed carbon covenant, means the carbon right in relation to which the covenant is, or is to be, entered into;
+relevant carbon right, in relation to a carbon covenant or a proposed carbon covenant, means the carbon right in relation to which the covenant is, or is to be, entered into;

-“TLA” means the Transfer of Land Act 1893.
+TLA means the Transfer of Land Act 1893.

 4. Crown bound